How to Talk to a Loved One or Patient with Dementia

 Speak Slowly and Clearly

 It is always good to remember that your senior is likely struggling to both comprehend and focus on the conversation.
 So, when you speak, make sure you are slow, clear, and doing your best to enunciate your words.
+Sit close to them so you don’t have to shout or speak loudly.
 Give your senior time to process each sentence before changing topics, and use specific names when referring to people, places, and things.
 Rephrasing questions rather than repeating them can help your senior understand better the second time around.
+And if they do not answer a question right away, that is ok, the silence can be calming and helpful for them and you.
+It gives them time to process while encouraging a calm situation.

 Be Aware of Your Non-Verbal Actions

 Home Care Assistance of Dayton recognizes and understands the challenges that can accompany caring for a senior loved one with dementia.
 That’s why our expert caregivers are standing by 24/7 to assist you and your family.
-Please give us a call at (937) 353-1412 and schedule a consultation for more information about our dementia care services or how to better communicate with your senior.
+Please schedule a consultation for more information about our dementia care services or how to better communicate with your senior.

 Need In Home Care for Your Love One?